LAST UPDATED ON May 31, 2022 ‐ 3 Comments

 • 80% of customers say they are more likely to do business with a company if it offers personalized experiences.

 Now that you’ve realized the importance of maintaining customer relationships, you’re probably asking, “What’s the best way to do it?”
-Check out our companion piece on how to successfully develop and maintain long-term customer relationships. .
-Below are five tips (along with five related tools) to get you started…
+Check out our companion piece on how to successfully turn every customer into your best customer.
+Below are seven tips (along with seven related tools) to get you started…

 Making the other person feel special and appreciated is the key to any relationship.
 Set up a customer service system, even if you’re a small business.
 If it’s your company, you may need to man the front lines of support queries.
 What may seem like a pain is actually a great way to gather feedback about what’s right and wrong with your product.
-Also, get personal with your customers.
-Call them by their names, tracks their interests, and be proactive about making sure they’re happy.
-Many companies use virtual assistants to do the research for your customer service to reach out to the right customers with the right message at the right time.
+Get personal with your customers.
+Call them by their names, track their interests, and be proactive about making sure they’re happy.
+Many companies use virtual assistants to do the research, allowing your customer service team to reach out to the right customers with the right message at the right time.

 Tool Tip

-HelpScout alternatives: “While Zendesk has dominated the industry for a while the product behind the brand has not improved much over the years, as a result a number of Zendesk alternatives have become very popular lately.
-HelpScout is one of them which makes support, sales, and customer engagement software for everyone.
-It’s quick to implement, easy to use, and scales to fit your needs. ”
+Groove makes support, sales, and customer engagement software for everyone.
+It’s quick to implement, easy to use, and scales to fit your needs.

 Tool Tip